-There are also more than 200 homes at risk of complete loss to coastal erosion in the next 20 years.
-It’s possible 2,000 more could become at risk over this period.
+There are also more than 250 homes at risk due to coastal erosion in the next 20 years.
+It’s possible around 700 more homes could become at risk in the next 50 years.

 The latest climate projections indicate that sea levels will rise, and there will be increasingly severe and frequent rainstorms.
 This means the risk of floods will increase.

 Read about the UK government response to the 2014 UK floods

 Managing the risks of flooding

 We’re working with the authorities to make sure that their responses to flooding and coastal erosion are consistent with policy and legislation.
 We provide guidance to a wide range of organisations.

 We’re basing our work on the national flood and coastal erosion risk management strategy for England.
 This sets out:

 - the flood and coastal erosion risks

 - a national framework and principles for flood risk management